US$ 360Get OfferEnquire

 Himalayan Smile Trek offers the best 3-day Poon Hill trek from Pokhara to Pokhara.
 We will start our trip from Nayapul.
 We use a private car to take you to Nayapul, which takes approximately 2 hours.
 Then trek to Ulleri, and the next day trek to Ghorepani, and we walk back to Pokhara on the 3rd day, walking from Poon Hill.
 This trek is also possible to do from Ghandruk.
 Ghandruk trekked to Tadapani and then stayed overnight at Ghorepani.
 Early morning hike to Poon Hill and trek to Nayapul.
 We will drive back to Pokhara in the shuttle provided by Himalayan Smile.
 How to Reach Pokhara from Kathmandu + Best 3-Day Poon Hill Trek

-Accommodation on Poon Hill trek
+Accommodation on the Poon Hill trek

 During trekking, teahouses offer breakfast, lunch, dinner, and accommodation.
-Each tea house has a menu featuring a mix of Nepali food and international cuisine, along with tea, coffee, and snacks.
+Each teahouse has a menu featuring a mix of Nepali food and international cuisine, along with tea, coffee, and snacks.
 Most tea houses have similar menus.
 The menu prices are set by the “Tourism Management Community.”
 As you gradually reach higher elevations, the prices increase.
 Tea houses provide rooms based on twin sharing and single beds, which may look small but are comfortable enough for sleeping.
 One blanket is provided for each bed.
 The toilets in the teahouses can either be squat-type or Western-style.

 Drinking water:

-Best Seasons for Poon Hill Trek - Weather and Climate Overview
+Best Seasons for Poon Hill Trek—Weather and Climate Overview

 Four types of climate in Poon Hill